ibm-cloud-docs/log-analysis/infrastructure/ubuntu-vpc.md

 |--------------------------------------|----------------------------|---------|-----------|------------------------------|
 | Resource group **default**           |  Resource group            | Viewer  | us-south  | This policy is required to allow the user to see service instances in the Default resource group.    |
 | {{site.data.keyword.la_full_notm}} service |  Resource group            | Editor  | us-south  | This policy is required to allow the user to provision and administer the {{site.data.keyword.la_full_notm}} service in the default resource group.   |
-{: caption="Table 1.
-List of IAM policies required to complete the tutorial" caption-side="top"}
+{: caption="List of IAM policies required to complete the tutorial" caption-side="top"}

 The {{site.data.keyword.cloud_notm}} CLI must be installed.
 For more information, see [Installing the {{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cli-install-ibmcloud-cli).